grpc/proposal/A92-xds-ext-authz.md

 - dynamic_metadata: Ignored.

 ### Temporary environment variable protection

+TODO: do we need a separate env var for client and server sides?

 Support for the `ext_authz` filter will be guarded by the `GRPC_EXPERIMENTAL_XDS_EXT_AUTHZ` environment variable.
 This guard will